nalarbp/metaxsfr/README.md

 ```

 ### How to update
-1. Navigate to your BLITSFR directory and activate the environment:
+1. Navigate to your Metaxsfr directory and activate the environment:
 ```bash
 cd metaxsfr
 mamba activate metaxsfr